Facebook to shut down face-recognition system, delete data - NewsBreak

 The company is also facing perhaps its biggest public relations crisis to date after leaked documents from whistleblower Frances Haugen showed that it has known about the harms its products cause and often did little or nothing to mitigate them.

+Facebook didn’t immediately respond to questions about how people could verify that their image data was deleted, or what it would be doing with the underlying technology.

 More than a third of Facebook’s daily active users have opted in to have their faces recognized by the social network’s system.
 That’s about 640 million people.
-But Facebook has recently begun scaling back its use of facial recognition after introducing it more than a decade ago.

-The company in 2019 ended its practice of using face recognition software to identify users’ friends in uploaded photos and automatically suggesting they “tag” them.
-Instead, it replaced the tag suggestion with a broader facial recognition tool, which identifies people’s faces in photos for various uses, not just tagging.
-The company was sued in Illinois over the tag suggestion feature and agreed to pay $550 million as a result.
+Facebook introduced facial recognition more than a decade ago but gradually made it easier to opt out of the feature as it faced scrutiny from courts and regulators.

+Facebook in 2019 stopped automatically recognizing people in photos and suggesting people “tag" them, and instead of making that the default, asked users to choose if they wanted to use its facial recognition feature.

-The decision to end the use of facial recognition “is a good example of trying to make product decisions that are good for the user and the company,” said Kristen Martin, a professor of technology ethics at the University of Notre Dame.
-She added that the move also demonstrates the power of regulatory pressure, since the face recognition system has been the subject of harsh criticism for over a decade.
+Facebook's decision to shut down its system “is a good example of trying to make product decisions that are good for the user and the company,” said Kristen Martin, a professor of technology ethics at the University of Notre Dame.
+She added that the move also demonstrates the power of public and regulatory pressure, since the face recognition system has been the subject of harsh criticism for over a decade.

 “Facial recognition can be particularly valuable when the technology operates privately on a person’s own devices," he wrote.
 “This method of on-device facial recognition, requiring no communication of face data with an external server, is most commonly deployed today in the systems used to unlock smartphones."